 People with BDD most often are concerned with “defects” on their face and head6.
 They constantly check their appearance in mirrors, and often scrutinize others people’s faces.
 They tend to focus primarily on details, usually on their face, and are not able to see the “big picture” that overall they look normal.
 A previous study of people with BDD that involved drawing and copying complex figures also suggested this was occurring7.
 Other studies found that they have abnormalities in face processing8,9.
-Still others found abnormal attention to facial details, evident when a face is upside-down or upright, in those with BDD10,11 and those with high body image concerns12,13.
+Still others found abnormal attention to facial details, evident when a face or body is upside-down or upright, in those with BDD10,11,28 and those with high body image concerns12,13,29.
 The results of these behavioral studies, in combination with the patterns of symptoms in BDD, raised the question of whether abnormal visual processing in the brain might underlie distorted perceptions.

 Comparing the Brain Activity of BDD Sufferers to Non-BDD Sufferers

-In the first brain imaging study to investigate this, we used a type of brain scan called functional magnetic resonance imaging (fMRI) to compare the patterns of brain activity in BDD sufferers to that of healthy control participants.
+In the first brain imaging study to investigate this, we used a type of brain scan called functional magnetic resonance imaging (fMRI) to compare the patterns of brain activity in BDD sufferers to that of healthy control participants30.
 In order to test visual processing, we had them view digital photographs of other people’s faces while they were in the brain scanner.
 In this study, we tested other people’s faces (as opposed to their own) because we did not want them to experience anxiety, depression or shame that they normally experience when viewing their own face.
 So, by having the task be emotionally-neutral and by using visual stimuli other than their own face, we could determine if there were more general visual processing abnormalities in people with BDD.